mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 customizing the `platform` object, setting the type to `external`, and the `platformName` to the cloud provider's name:

-> TODO/check: is the installer's survey set correctly the platform external type in config?
-How the ProviderName is capture in the suvery stage?
+> TODO/check: is the installer's survey set correctly to the platform external type in config?
+How the ProviderName is capture in the survey stage?
 > Q: Do we need to add ./openshift-install create install-config?
 Or just provide a
 > full install-config.yaml example